If you’ve ever visited the Kajabi homepage, you know we have a tagline: “You’re serious about your online business. We are too.”

-Additionally, a generic tagline can apply to any business.
+A generic tagline can apply to any business.
 Consider a tagline like "Made For You."
 What type of business might this tagline belong to?

 It could be a Knowledge Commerce business, a toy manufacturer, a brand of toilet paper, or a line of furniture.
 It's completely generic.

-3. Storytelling at its Finest
+3. Storytelling at its finest

 The best taglines tell a story.
 One of the finest examples of this type of tagline comes from Verizon Wireless: “Can You Hear Me Now?”
 It was often illustrated in commercials with a man walking across an entire city with a phone tacked to his ear, constantly asking, “Can you hear me now?”

 Why did this tagline resonate?
 Because everyone could relate to it.
-These days, smartphone signals seem imminently reliable, but that wasn’t true even five or six years ago.
-Dead zones happened everywhere, and people constantly found themselves moving a few feet and asking, “Okay, how about now?”
+These days, smartphone signals seem imminently reliable but that wasn’t true even five or six years ago.
+Dead zones happened everywhere and people constantly found themselves moving a few feet and asking, “Okay, how about now?”